jorisvink/sanctum/mlkem1024/README.md

-This is the reference implementation of ML-KEM 768 found at https://github.com/pq-crystals/kyber.
+This is the reference implementation of ML-KEM-1024 found at https://github.com/pq-crystals/kyber.

 Taken from rev 4768bd37c02f9c40a46cb49d4d1f4d5e612bb882.